K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 Hyperbole.

-The silver HP Laptop my parents originally bought me in 2021 for my birthday (November 21) was actually a servicable laptop for both my needs.
+The silver HP Laptop my parents originally bought me in 2021 for my birthday (November 21) was actually a serviceable laptop for both my needs.
 The evidence is everything I have ever made in 2022 and 2023, from my [entire Realm of Harmony discography](https://www.youtube.com/playlist?list=PLvhaMEJVluKwUHaChSubrst9q8dhxesMb), to [Soulless](https://www.youtube.com/watch?v=euBElnMTsSg) and the [After the Blackout Remix](https://www.youtube.com/watch?v=Q9XI0tw-iYM) that's somehow still getting views.

 However, over time, the design quirks of the laptop have made it increasingly harder to do more complex and layered productions.
 For the nerds out there, my original theory of why it became ridiculously slower over time is because of the VRMs and CPU losing its cooling capacity, making it throttle hard.
-This *could* have been easily be fixed by replacing the thermal pads and the thermal paste, but given HP's reputation for VRM throttling, I doubt that it would've actually helped.
+This *could* have been easily fixed by replacing the thermal pads and the thermal paste, but given HP's reputation for VRM throttling, I doubt that it would've actually helped.

 This is why when you look at the FPS counter in [k9 go kill](https://www.youtube.com/watch?v=E11AUp_6hyw), it's really low, despite the i5-1135G7 and the MX350 the laptop had.